Certifiable Lower Bounds of Wigner Negativity Volume and Non-Gaussian Entanglement with Conditional Displacement Gates: Implementation of the Witness With Conditional Displacement Gates

-The circuit that measures $[\mathbf{C}_2]_{j,k}$, which requires a single instance of the ECD gate for each subsystem and up to two auxiliary qubits, is shown in Fig.~\ref{fig:circuit}.
-Notice that there is the freedom to either use collective measurements, which reduces the number of auxiliary qubits needed, or measurements local to each subsystem, which would be required to witness entanglement between remote subsystems.
+The proof that $\pm \delta$ is the propagated experimental error is given in Sec.~S3 of the Supplemental Material \cite{supplementaryMaterial}.
+The circuit that measures $[\mathbf{C}_2]_{j,k}$, which requires a single instance of the CD gate for each subsystem, and up to two auxiliary qubits, is shown in Fig.~\ref{fig:circuit}.
+Notice the freedom to either use collective measurements, which reduces the number of auxiliary qubits needed, or measurements local to each subsystem, which would be required to witness entanglement between remote subsystems.

-In total, up to $n_q N(N-1)$ measurement settings are needed, where $n_q \in \{1,2\}$ is the number of auxiliary qubits.
-This takes into account the $2n_q$ qubit settings ($\sigma_x$, $\sigma_y$ for each qubit) and the $N(N-1)/2$ ECD gate settings ($\vec{\xi}_{j}-\vec{\xi}_k$ for $j < k$).
-The number of measurement settings can be reduced with symmetries in the choice of $\Xi$, which will be shown in the following examples.
+In total, up to $n_q N(N-1)$ measurement settings are needed, where $n_q$ is the number of auxiliary qubits.
+This takes into account the qubit measurements ($\sigma_x$, $\sigma_y$ for each qubit), and the CD gate settings ($\vec{\xi}_{j}^{\mu}-\vec{\xi}_k^{\mu}$ for $j < k$).
+The number of measurement settings can be reduced with symmetries in the choice of $\Xi$, as will be shown in the following examples.

+If $n_s$ samples are taken for each measurement setting, a na\"ive estimate with the standard error gives $\delta_{j,k} \sim 1/\sqrt{n_s}$ for each matrix element of $\mathbf{C}_2$ \cite{statistics}.
+Since $\mathcal{E}_C$ depends on an eigenvalue of $\mathbf{C}_2$, non-Gaussian entanglement is certified when the propagated error $\delta=\max_j\sum_{k\neq j} \delta_{j,k}/N\sim 1/\sqrt{n_s}$ satisfies $\delta < \mathcal{E}_C$, as derived in Sec.~S3 of the Supplemental Material \cite{supplementaryMaterial}.
+Therefore, at least $n_s \sim \mathcal{E}_C^{-2}$ samples per setting, or a total of $\sim n_q N^2\mathcal{E}_C^{-2}$ samples, are required.
+While this scaling applies in the asymptotic limit due to the central limit theorem, better estimates can be obtained by including characterized sources of experimental error, or by performing finite statistical analysis on the witness \cite{ent-finite}.